 Change your goals into smaller steps

-Take it further by infusing elements of those goal into your everyday life.
+Take it further by infusing elements of those goals into your everyday life.
 When you use small daily efforts to work towards your dream life, your goals are front and centre in almost everything you do.

 All big things come from small beginnings.
 The seed of every habit is a single, tiny decision.
 But as that decision is repeated, a habit sprouts and grows stronger.
-Roots entrench themselves and branches grow.James Clear, Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones
+Roots entrench themselves and branches grow.

 Set less goals

-I thought to myself, why am I setting all of these goals when I’d probably have more success with a few well thought out goals?
-This led me to choosing a word of the year instead.
-It a simpler way to work on an overarching theme for a set period of time.
+I thought to myself, why am I setting all of these goals when I’d probably have more success with a few well-thought-out goals?

 Most people overestimate what they can do in one year and underestimate what they can do in ten years.